JanHerca/urantiapedia/output/wikijs/en/article/M_Jose_Sanchez/Editorial_Luz_y_Vida_2024_03.md

 Jesus looked back at his apostles as the stranger walked away, and all the apostles looked at Jesus except Simon Zelotes, who lowered his eyes.
 None of the twelve said a word.
 Nor did Jesus speak; there was no need for him to do so.

 Jesus ordered the twelve not to say anything about the healing of the lepers, and as they entered Amathus he commented: “You see how the children of the house, even though they do not obey the will of their Father, take their blessings for granted and do not see the need to give thanks when the Father grants them healing.
-On the other hand, the foreigners are filled with admiration when they receive gifts from the master of the house and feel obliged to give thanks in recognition of the good things that have been granted to them.”
-[UB 166:2](/en/The_Urantia_Book/166#p2)
+On the other hand, the foreigners are filled with admiration when they receive gifts from the master of the house and feel obliged to give thanks in recognition of the good things that have been granted to them.” <a id="a119_537"></a>[UB 166:2](/en/The_Urantia_Book/166#p2)
 <br style="clear:both;"/>

 <figure id="Figure_5" class="image urantiapedia image-style-align-left">